Probability Metrics for Tropical Spaces of Different Dimensions: Building Tropical Tools

 \subsection{Simple Projections}

-In addition to the assumption that the tropical matrices we study have at least one real entry per row as specified above, the following class of tropical matrices---\emph{simple projections}---allows us to derive additional geometric implications of the mapping that will be useful for our task of constructing our tropical Wasserstein distance.
+In addition to the assumption that the tropical matrices we study have at least one real entry per row as specified above, the following class of tropical matrices---\emph{simple projections}---have the necessary properties for our task of constructing our tropical Wasserstein distance.

 \begin{definition}[Simple Projection] A tropical matrix $M \in \overline{\R}^{m \times n}$, where $n>m$, is called a \emph{simple projection} when each column has at most one real entry.